-Breast Density — What does it
+Breast Density — What does it mean?

 Breasts are made of fat and glandular breast tissue.
 Some women have more fat than glandular breast tissue while others have more glandular tissue than fat.
 When there is more glandular tissue, the breast is considered dense.
 On a mammogram, dense tissue appears white.
 Since masses of lumps also appear white on a mammogram, a suspicious lump may be masked by the dense breast tissue.